Should you hire a contractor, or a handyman?

-Smaller projects or ones that require less specialization may go to a professional handyman.
-Developing a relationship with a reliable and trustworthy handyman over the long term is a good idea for any homeowner.
-It’s always nice to address those home improvement projects a house needs from time to time easily and quickly.
-Before going out and hiring a general contractor to repair a hole in drywall or to paint a room, you can hire a handyman.
+It’s always nice to be able to address those home improvement projects and house needs from time to time easily and quickly.
+Before going out and hiring a general contractor to repair a hole in drywall or to paint a room, you may be better off hiring a handyman.
 A contractor’s fees to handle small projects can be discouraging.

 • Minor plumbing like leaky faucets, a new sink or fixtures